 - Pamelor (nortriptyline)

-Another option for depression is Wellbutrin (bupropion).
+Another option for depression is Wellbutrin XL (bupropion).
 Wellbutrin (bupropion) may be a particularly useful selection in individuals who smoke as it is also prescribed for smoking cessation.

 Your doctor may also recommend Oleptro (trazodone) – especially if you are having trouble sleeping.

 Antidepressants generally take at least 2 weeks to a month for patients to notice an improvement in mood and other symptoms.
 They should be used cautiously in patients with suicidal thoughts as they may actually increase the risk of suicide in a small percentage of patients.